 So when you're looking for inspiration for this compact space, think big.
-Whatever the size, shape or configuration of yours, these small entryway ideas showcase how to take decor to the next level – because, after all, it’s the space that creates a first impression on your guests.
+Whatever the size, shape or configuration of yours, these small and narrow entryway ideas showcase how to take decor to the next level – because, after all, it’s the space that creates a first impression on your guests.

 Small entryway ideas – maximize your entrance with clever interior design tricks

 From interior details to inventive suggestions for hallway storage, these design-led small entryway ideas will inspire your scheme, no matter the size.

 As small entryways tend to be lacking in natural light, considering your artificial lighting is key.